storyfeet/dugi_bialan/content/works/cut_n_restore.md

 # This is going to blow your minds, your heads will explode, as you see two ropes becoming one before your very eyes.

-dis wei vi wega wega ei esebin vin, wei vi wega ei liawa vin. vin wei lugin ei i lena di guma won lon enbin lugin vin.
+dis wei vi wega ei esebin vin, wei vi wega ei liawa vin. vin wei lugin ei i lena di guma won lon enbin lugin vin.

 # You will be soooo amazed you won't be able to comprehend how awesome it is?